MarRamiro/Analysis-Twitter/README.md

 6. **descarga_datos_colectivo.py**: Code for downloading LGTBIQ+ related tweets.
 7. **graficas.ipynb**: Notebook for generating graphs and visualizations.
 8. **graficas_trans.ipynb**: Notebook for visualizing data related to transgender individuals.
+9. **thesis.pdf**: Contains the Bachelor's thesis, detailing the research and analysis conducted.

 ## Instructions to Replicate the Work